Dunit05/Dunit05/README.md

 - 👋 Hi, I’m @Dunit05
 - 👀 I’m interested in full stack developemt
-- 🌱 I’m currently learning React.js and other frameworks
+- 🌱 I’m currently learning React.js, Flutter, Django
 - 💞️ I’m looking to collaborate on anything
-- 📫 You can reach me on instagram @tdm0302
+- 📫 You can reach me on instagram @tdm0302 or @tdmwebsolutions